Boost your productivity with new these 3 habits. Start your day with creativity even if you aren’t a morning person.

 What you are going to do and for how long depends on your preferences and availability.

-If you can’t spare any minute before leaving home, you may use your time when commuting (that’s when you use public transportation, of course), queueing, or waiting for the kids to get ready to school.
+If you can’t spare any minute before leaving home, you may use your time when commuting (that’s when you use public transportation, of course), queueing, or waiting for the kids to get ready for school.

 We all need creativity, including if you have a traditional office job.